hoodiecrow/ConsTcl/README.md

 Vectors are heterogenous structures of fixed length whose elements are indexed by integers.
 The number of elements that a vector contains (the _length_) is set when the vector is created.
 Elements can be indexed by integers from zero to length minus one.

 #### Vector class

+The Vector class defines what capabilities a vector has (in addition to those from the NIL class), and also defines the internal representation of a vector value expression.
+A vector is stored in an instance as a tuple of vector memory address and vector length.
+The `` value `` method yields the contents of the vector as result.

 ```
 oo::class create ::constcl::Vector {